Update: this relic of a post was written before Star Wars VII even came out.

 One of my fondest memories in the mid 80s, is sitting on the brown carpet in the TV room, building an X-wing fighter with Constux, all the while, watching the real X-wings destroy the Death Star in Star Wars: a New Hope.

 I don’t know how many times I saw the flick.
 It was definitely in my top five most watched movies as a kid, right next to Disney’s animated Robin Hood, Home Alone, The Princess Bride, and Pee Wee’s Big Adventure.
 Out of the lot, Star Wars spoke the deepest to me.
-It grew my imagination to such wondrous heights, drawing attention to an escapism that is truly out of this world, in another galaxy, in fact… one that is far, far away…
+It expanded my imagination, drawing attention to an escapism that is truly out of this world, in another galaxy, in fact… one that is far, far away…

 I’m not alone

 Fans from all over the world love the films.
 I’m sure anyone from my generation can remember finding that random stick in the woods, or broom in the closet.
 Transformed, it became a light saber wielded by a plucky, Jedi adventurer.

 It is disheartening for me to see George Lucas retiring from the mega-million dollar film industry.
 Does this mean an end to other Star Wars movies?
 Lucas was asked this by the The New York Times.
 His answer: “Why would I make any more [Star Wars movies] when everybody yells at [me] all the time and says what a terrible person [I am]?”

 Yes… nerds can be harsh.
 It is a shame we can’t act more civil towards the founding father of our nerdom.
 I would love to meet George Lucas someday.
 I’d shake his hand and thank him for what I enjoyed of his art.
 I would not express any frustrations.

 The anger nerds express is viewed as being too harsh.